 Again, it’s important that you understand how these changes may or may not affect eligibility.
 If you believe that these changes could affect your eligibility to become a U.S. citizen, contact an immigration attorney before attending the naturalization interview.
 For example, make sure that the trip abroad didn’t break your continuous residence or physical presence requirements.

-- A divorce from the person who sponsored you for a green card, and you are applying on the basis of three years of marriage to that U.S. citizen.
+- A recent divorce or separation and you are applying on the basis of three years of marriage to that U.S. citizen.